-Attributes Beginning Developing Proficient Mastered Evidence Problem is Identifies only a few of the Identifies most of the relevant dentifies all of the primary relevant Identifies all of the primary and most of understood relevant factors in defining the factors and has a basic factors and has a solid the secondary factors and has a thorough problem. understanding of the impact on understanding of the impact on understanding of their impact on the their problem. their problem. problem.
-Developing an approach A coherent plan to solving A marginal plan is identified n adequate plan is defined and A clear and concise plan to solve the to solve the problem he problem is not apparent. but is not followed s followed to solve the problem problem is identified, with alternative strategies, and follows the plan to solve problem. · densification collections and -f -f Information collected in the consult Information colleges of the control for all Information collected is thorough Information collected is thorough for all analyzing information and analysis is superficial for few factors and analysis is for most factors and analysis is relevant factors and analysis is marginal acceptable in-depth Development of options Options cited are limited with Multiple options are cited but Multiple options are cited with a Multiple options are cited that focus on minimal explanation have a single stakeholder needs; ocus on several stakeholder needs; multiple stakeholder needs; explanation is explanation is marginal explanation is adequate in depth.
-Communicate Option Criteria and rationale for Criteria for selection are stated Criteria for selection are clear; riteria is well explained; selection method recommendation recommendation is minimal ut does not fully differentiate the method used for selection is clearly differentiates the selected option and/or superficial options. adequate Process Improvement and Does not show a clear Demonstrates a knowledge of the emonstrates a working knowledge Demonstrates an in depth understanding Six Sigma Techniques understanding of Process basic Process Improvement and of process improvement and six of process improvement and six sigma. improvement and Six Sigma. six sigma. sigma. l L l
+Attributes Beginning Developing Proficient Mastered Evidence Problem is understood Developing an approach to solve the problem Identifies only a few of the relevant factors in defining the problem.
+A coherent plan to solving the problem is not apparent. • • factors and has a solid understanding of the impact on their problem.
+An adequate plan is defined and Identifies all of the primary and most of the secondary factors and has a thorough understanding of their impact on the problem.
+A clear and concise plan to solve the problem is identified, with alternative strategies, and follows the plan to Identifying, collecting and analyzing information nformation collected is minimal and analysis is superficial Information collected is thorough for few factors and analysis is marginal Information collected is thorough for most factors and analysis is acceptable Information collected is thorough for all relevant factors and analysis is in-depth Development of options Options cited are limited with minimal explanation Multiple options are cited but have a single stakeholder needs; explanation is marginal Multiple options are cited with a ocus on several stakeholder needs; explanation is adequate Multiple options are cited that focus on multiple stakeholder needs; explanation is in depth.
+Communicate Option recommendation Criteria and rationale for recommendation is minimal and/or superficial Criteria for selection are stated ut does not fully differentiate the options. riteria is well explained; selection method clearly differentiates the selected option Process Improvement and Six Sigma Techniques Does not show a clear understanding of Process improvement and Six Sigma.
+Demonstrates a knowledge of the basic Process Improvement and six sigma. emonstrates a working knowledge of process improvement and six sigma.
+Demonstrates an in depth understanding of process improvement and six sigma.